cose-wg/cose-spec/draft-schaad-cose.md

 * Use binary encodings for binary data rather than base64url encodings.

-* Remove the authentiction tag for encryption algorithms as a separate item.
+* Remove the authentication tag for encryption algorithms as a separate item.

 * Remove the flattened mode of encoding.
-Forcing the use of an array of recipients at all times forces the message size to be two bytes larger, but one gets a corresponding decrease in the implementation size that should compenstate for this.
+Forcing the use of an array of recipients at all times forces the message size to be two bytes larger, but one gets a corresponding decrease in the implementation size that should compensated for this.

 ## Requirements Terminology